golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-06-25-Termux-The-Android-Terminal.md

 chmod +x echo.sh
 #
 ```
-Now the file is executable.
+Now the file is executable. &#128526;

-#### Run it
+#### Run the application &#128513;
 Running an executable file is another single command.
-since this program is an shell script, we run the below.
+since this program is an shell script, we run the below command.

 ```
 sh echo.sh
 ```
 Now the program will execute and display any outcome as needed.
+The screenshot below with show the sequence of execution and its outcome.
 <img src="/images/posts/Termux1/TermuxExecute.jpg" alt="Termux Execution" width="270" height="250" class="center">

+We are done executing a basic shell script program using Termux on your android phone. &#128519;

+Doesnt it feel great and nerdy &#128520l ?
+Now you are ready to explore the possibilities of Termux.
+Get out and explore.

+#### A word of caution - &#128565; Do not clone and run anything you come across.
+Not all the code you see will be safe .
+There may be malicious code as well.
+Inspect the code once before you execute something.
+If you are not very sure , do some googling about that repo.
+If you sespect something do not execute.

+Stay safe and enjoy. &#129321;